Where is Sardinia?

 One thing you need to know about us Sardinians is that we are very proud people.
 Despite the many many faults we see in our land, we are very much in love with it.
 We call it paradise, and we often joke saying that when God created Paradise he in fact ended up creating Sardinia.

-I guess the rest is easy to figure out – not even when he had the opportunity of moving back to mainland Italy, where things are admittedly easier – because this is an island, after all – did he decide to go back and to move his family away.
-This is where he belongs.
-It is where we all belong.
+I guess the rest is easy to figure out.
+When he had the opportunity of moving back to mainland Italy, where things are admittedly easier (this is an island after all), he decided to stay here, where he felt he belongs.
+Where we all belong.

 In this post, I will answer the biggest question of all times: where is Sardinia?
 In a mix of anecdotes and facts, you will learn where this gorgeous island is located and get inspired to visit.